cloudamqp/lavinmq-benchmark/modules/providers/aws/README.md

 Modules designed to provision AWS resources required for running benchmarks.

-## Environmental variables
+## Variables

-A template file, `env_template.env`, is provided to define the necessary environment variables for running benchmarks with AWS resources.

-> [!NOTE]
-> Terraform requires variables used in the configuration to be prefixed with `TF_VAR_`.
-These
-> variables are case-sensitive.
+Templates are provided to either create `terraform.tfvars` file or `.env` and can be found within the `variable_template` folder.
+One of them are required to be able to run the benchmark with AWS resources.

 ## Modules